lalrpop/lalrpop/doc/src/lexer_tutorial/002_raw_delimited_content.md

 The problem is that our intuition is that we only want to tokenize string content when we are in the process of reading a string.
 In other words, we only want to apply the `r"[a-c]*"` rule immediately after reading a `"\""`.
-But the generated lexer does not infer this from our rules; it just blindly pattern matches for something matching the string content regular expression *anywhere* in the input.
+But the generated lexer does not infer this from our rules; it just blindly looks for something matching the string content regular expression *anywhere* in the input.

-You could resolve this with a custom lexer (treated in the next section).
+You could solve this with a custom lexer (treated in the next section).

 But the simplest thing to do in this scenario is to read the string delimiters and the string content as a *single token*, like so: